Updownquark/Qommons/README.md

 # Qommons
-Utilities and general-purpose tools I've developed that I use everywhere
+Utilities and general-purpose tools I've developed that I use everywhere.

+The 'Q' is for quark, as in Updownquark.